 Shower Or Toilet Divider

-This is a great idea for mudrooms.
-Mudrooms are coming back and they are definitely something to consider if you have space for them.
+Install a pony wall next to your front door.
+When visitors enter, it will give them something to lean on.
+Mudrooms are coming back and they are something to consider if you have space.
 Find out more about mudrooms with this mudroom guide.

 Pony Wall Reading Nook